 Premature Wear and Tear

 Tooth enamel is very hard.
-To put in simple words, it is the hardest material in the human body.
+To put it in simple words, it is the hardest material in the human body.
 It can get worn away by overaggressive brushing.
 When you apply too much pressure, it may gradually wear away your enamel, which cannot fix itself once it suffers considerable damage.
 You may experience increased dental sensitivity and a higher risk of cavities.

-Brushing harsh can lead the gum tissue to shrink back.
+Brushing harshly can lead the gum tissue to shrink back.
 This not only affects the way your smile looks but if the recession progresses far enough, the roots of your teeth may get exposed.
-Tooth roots are much more sensitive to outside stimuli and hence more tend to decompose than the top portion of teeth.
+Tooth roots are much more sensitive to outside stimuli and hence tend to decompose than the top portion of teeth.
 This is because they have no enamel to guard them.

 Proper Brushing Technique: Dentist Glendale